trax-project/moodle-trax-logs/doc/lti.md

 # LTI integration

-## Why LTI?
+## LTI and xAPI

-LTI activities, also known as external activities, have the capability support a wide variety of learning activities, from simple content to complex and highly interactive applications.
+LTI activities, also known as "external activities", have the capability to support a wide variety of learning activities, from simple content to complex and highly interactive applications.

 LTI and xAPI, when used together, can be a powerfull solution:
 - To provide a fluent learning experience thanks to the LTI integration approach,
-- To collect more learning data thanks to xAPI.
+- To collect more relevant learning data thanks to xAPI.

-## What's the problem?
+## Integration issue

-One option to collect xAPI data from an LTI activity is to let the LTI activity send its own statements directly to the LRS.
+LTI and xAPI have not been specifically designed to work together.
+However, an LTI activity could build its own statements and send them directly to an LRS.

 In order to build its own statements, the LTI activity needs some pieces of information:

-- The user identity and how it should be represented using xAPI,
+- The user identity and its xAPI representation,
-- Contextual activities (LTI module, Moodle course, Moodle instance) and how they should be represented using xAPI.
+- Contextual activities (LTI module, Moodle course, Moodle instance) and their xAPI representation.

 Moodle provides some usefull information to LTI activities, such as: